syl20bnr/spacemacs-elpa-mirror/melpa/company-box-readme.txt

 Differences with the built-in front-end:

-- Differents colors for differents backends.
+- Different colors for differents backends.
 - Icons associated to functions/variables/.. and their backends
 - Display candidate's documentation (support quickhelp-string)
 - Not limited by the current window size, buffer's text properties, ..